dimaunix/pyEMG/README.md

 I don't sign my builds with a code certificate, as it's open source project.
-The Cheapest certificate goes around 60$ anual and unless you want to donate me for it, I will not use certificate for this project, there won't be any included.
+The Cheapest certificate goes around 60$ anual and unless you want to donate me for it, I will not use certificate for this project.
 You can still download files, if you click on "arrow down" button in the red popup with warning and press "keep it".